 I would highly advise not placing your GPG-encrypted files on any public Git services like github, or at least don’t make the repo public if you do.
 While it’s not currently possible to brute-force something that has multiple factors of authentication (several things you have, something you know) it’s just not good practice.
 For our usage we store this sort of thing behind a corporate VPN and then layer SSH access or Kerberos/LDAP control.

-Update: Someone on Reddit pointed out that there’s a more full-featured Open Source utility called pass that achieves the same result using the same tools and some shell code wrapped around it all.
-It looks a bit more intuitive.
-If you just want simple, encrypted flat files to organize as you wish you may want something more basic like this done yourself.
+Update: Someone on Reddit pointed out that there’s a more full-featured Open Source utility called pass that achieves the same result using the same tools and some shell code wrapped around it all and looks a bit more intuitive.
+If you just want simple, encrypted flat files to organize as you wish you may want something more basic like this however.

 If you have any comments or suggestions please comment below.